DanielOaks/howto/networking/nat.md

 NAT stands for "Network Address Translation".
 NATs were initially created to solve the problem: If I'm using a private IP addresses inside my network, how can I convert those into public IP addresses?

 What a standard NAT device does is have two ports -- one as the outside (public) interface, and one for the inside (private) interface.
 The private and public address ranges are specified, and the NAT converts the addresses as appropriate when sending packets in/out.
-Here's an example network making use of a NAT device:
+Here's an example setup making use of a NAT device:

 ![NAT diagram](img/nat/nat.svg "NAT diagram")

-The NAT device doesn't exactly act like a router.
-It does translate IP addresses, but doesn't act as a router hop on the network.
-Essentially, it behaves similarly to a switch if all the devices inside the private network were numbered from `143.15.2.1-254`
+The NAT device connects between different broadcast domains, so it acts like a router.
+But to the devices on the network, it's transparent and appears like a switch with all the devices inside the private network also in the `143.15.2.0/24` address space.

 Let's say that the devices in this diagram have the following addresses: